NeoGeographyToolkit/StereoPipeline/docs/examples/sfm_iss.rst

 features.
 The ``--max_reprojection_error`` option may eliminate features as well.

+Consider adding the option ``--bracket_len 1.0`` that decides the length of time, in seconds, between reference images used to bracket the other sensor.
+The option ``--bracket_single_image`` will allow only one image of any non-reference sensor to be bracketed.

 It is suggested to carefully examine the text printed on screen by this tool.
 See :numref:`rig_calibrator_registration` and :numref:`rig_calibration_stats` for the explanation of some statistics